Shëngjergj

-Shëngjergj (Albanian for Saint George) is a village and a former municipality in the Tirana County, central Albania.
-At the 2015 local government reform it became a subdivision of the municipality Tirana.
+Shëngjergj (Albanian for Saint George) is a village and a former municipality in Tirana County, central Albania.
+At the 2015 local government reform it became a subdivision of the municipality of Tirana.
 The population at the 2011 census was 2,186.

 Demographic history

 Shëngjergj appears in the Ottoman defter of 1467 as a settlement in the timar of the Muslim convert Yusuf, belonging to the wider region of Tamadhea in the vilayet of Çermeniça.
 The village had a total of 12 households which were represented by the following household heads: Ishri Somruni, Mihal Uraji (possibly, Vraji), Petër Mirali, Nikolla Goranzi, Petër Pirati, Nikolla Korriku, Mekshe Lleshi (possibly, Leshi), Andrije Uraji, Shar Bogdani, Gjon Bureshi, Ilia Qinami, and Petër Gurabardi.